thatkingCole/AndroidFinalProject2019/README.md

 without busting dialog lost displays.
 If host busts OR fails to get a score higher than user dialog win displays.

 # Roulette Wheel
+The start screen shows a roulette wheel with a home button, a place bet button, and a spin button.
+The home button takes the user back to the app's main screen.
+The bet button opens up a screen where the user can place a bet based on color, number, etc.  The user can place how much they would like to bet on the spin as well.
+The user then selects the spin button to spin the wheel and depending on the bet and results of the spin a message is prompted letting the user know how much they won/lost on that spin.